 8 December 1906: Birmingham 5 Arsenal 1, leaving Arsenal with just two wins in seven, but despite the poor run Arsenal were still fourth in the league, a position which was solidified by three wins and a draw during the rest of the month.

-8 December 1926: Herbie Roberts joined Arsenal for £200 from being a part time player with Oswestry Town, one of the oldest football clubs in the world.
+8 December 1926: Herbie Roberts joined Arsenal for £200 from Oswestry Town where he was a part time player at one of the oldest football clubs in the world.
 His “day job” was as a policeman.

-8 December 1991: Jimmy Carter senior debut.
-He made only 25 appearances.
-Nottingham Forest 3 Arsenal 2.
+8 December 1991: Jimmy Carter made his senior debut but he went on to make only 25 appearances.
+The result was Nottingham Forest 3 Arsenal 2.

 8 December 1999: Ömer Rıza sold to West Ham.
 He never played for them but was loaned to Barnet and eventually sold on to Cambridge, before moving to Turkey.
 However in 2009 he returned to English football with Shrewsbury and continued to play in non-league football in England until 2015.

 8 December 2010: Braga 2 Arsenal 0.
-Having won the home leg 6-0 Arsenal went down to some strange refereeing decisions.
+Having won the home leg 6-0 Arsenal went down, as a result of some very strange refereeing decisions.

 9 December 1893: First league game for James Boyle: Northwich Victoria 2 Arsenal 2 in front of a crowd of just 2,000.
-It gave Arsenal it’s first away point
+The game gave Arsenal it’s first ever away point in the league.

 9 December 1922: First league game for John “Alex” Mackie – the man who (despite endless stories to the contrary) it seems did not get a pet monkey as a signing on fee.
 Arsenal beat Birmingham 1-0 to end a run of 8 without a win.

-9 December 1922: Arsenal 1 Birmingham 0.
-First game for Andy Kennedy, having transferred from Crystal Palace for whom he had played just one game.
+9 December 1922: Arsenal 1 Birmingham 0 was also the first game for Andy Kennedy, having transferred from Crystal Palace for whom he had played just one game.

 9 December 1961: Paul Davis born in Dulwich.
 He signed for Arsenal in 1977, and played for the first team for the first time against Tottenham on April 7 1980 at Tottenham a game which Arsenal won 2-1.